DavidDanielsson/openmw/docs/source/readme.rst

 Multiple titles per document is fine as long as the two titles are unrelated.

-A document containing a reference to a different document should contain a "see also" section at the bottom linking to the document.
+A document containing a reference to a different document should contain a "see also" section at the bottom linking to the document, unless the references are already in a list like in openmw/mwworld/action.rst

 Any references to classes or files should be placed inside backquotes like so:
 \`\`SomeClass\`\` or \`\`SomeFile.hpp\`\`